cekrem/cekrem.github.io/content/posts/why-i-hope-i-get-to-write-a-lot-of-fsharp-in-2026.md

 And they're not alone.
 Financial institutions, insurance companies, and tech companies around the world use F# in production.
 Simon Cousins, who built business-critical systems at a UK power company, put it bluntly: "I have now delivered three business critical projects written in F#.
 I am still waiting for the first bug to come in."

-Sure, that's a hell of a claim.
+Sure, that's quite a claim.
 But when your language enforces immutability, exhaustive pattern matching, and proper domain modeling, certain categories of bugs just... don't happen.

 ## The Challenges